Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-21-dragon-dreams.md

 "Redline it."
 Kirk agreed.
 Amir just nodded and patted his console fondly, reassuring the ship.

 "Seventy kilos." he reported, watching a display that was blurring in his upper-right field of view.
-"A hundred. two hundred.
+"A hundred.
+Two hundred.
 Four hundred... we're at blackbox cruise.
 Seven hundred kilolights...
 Bus maxed at seven hundred ninety thousand *C* and holding."

 "Let us hope."
 Kirk said.
 "That is enough."